 But, it also needs to be practical.
 Otherwise, it’s a waste of lesson & practice time.

-Students may freeze by literally stopping, playing something in a different way than they practiced or, (most common) suddenly realize what they were playing doesn’t match the music.
+Students may freeze by literally stopping, playing something in a different way than they practiced or, (most common) suddenly realise what they were playing doesn’t match the music.

 Part of preparing for the recital should focus on strengthening aspects of practice that let them jump back in if they freeze or get lost in the moment.
 This can be everything from playing their music in different orders to changing aspects of the music so if they suddenly play an octave too high it’s not a big deal.

 Make it a friendly challenge

 This idea to prepare for the recital isn’t necessarily for every student.
 But, it is one that has worked well in my studio.

 When I moved online, I created a digital leaderboard for our recital prep challenge.
 Every time students practice, they earned points.
 And each day I practiced, I got the same number of points.
 The “Students vs. Ms. Rosemarie” challenge was born.
 Any students who get more or equal points to me earn a reward.
 A bonus reward went to the student(s) who earned the most points total.